ArtyKrafty/detection/README.md

 <h3 align="center">Local execution</h3><a id='link9'></a>
 <h4> 1.
 Script process_img.py</h4><a id='link10'></a>

-Here are three options for how the model works:
+Here are five options for how the model works:

 - `instance segmentation` into classes` COCO`
 - `instance segmentation` for detecting weapons on a custom [dataset](https://github.com/ArtyKrafty/detection/blob/main/configs/COCO-InstanceSegmentation_weapon/weapon_data.tar).
 The images were taken from the [MLWhiz](https://github.com/MLWhiz/object_detection) repository, which I mapped out manually using [supervise.ly](https://supervise.ly/).